bytecodealliance/cap-std/README.md

 and with a single system call in common cases.
 Several other operations internally utilize `openat2` for fast path resolution as well.

-Otherwise, opens each component of a path individually, in order to specially handle `..` and symlinks.
-The algorithm is carefully designed to minimize system calls, so opening `red/green/blue` performs just 5 system calls - it opens `red`, `green`, and then `blue`, and closes the handles for `red` and `green`.
+Otherwise, `cap-std` opens each component of a path individually, in order to specially handle `..` and symlinks.
+The algorithm is carefully designed to minimize system calls, so opening `red/green/blue` performs just 5 system calls—it opens `red`, `green`, and then `blue`, and closes the handles for `red` and `green`.

 [`openat2`]: https://lwn.net/Articles/796868/